 We have regular urban agriculture and field-to-table events happening at various locations in the community.
 See our events page for upcoming events.

 We’re selling our #GrownInMississauga produce and products!
-Our produce and products are grown and created by youth and the community at the Iceland Teaching Garden and Local Food Hub.
+Our produce and products are grown and created by youth and the community at the Iceland Teaching Garden and our new Local Food Hub.
 We sell our produce and products at local farmers’ markets throughout the growing season.
 Learn more about which markets you can find us at this year.

 If you are interested in learning more about the Peel Local Food Literacy in Action project, e-mail email@example.com or call Rav Singh at 905-274-6222 ext.
 303.